aplbrain/grandiso-cloud/README.md

 ## Installing Dependencies

-In order to use tis package, you will need the packages listed in `requirements.txt`.
+In order to use this package, you will need the libraries listed in `requirements.txt`.
 You can either install them manually, or you can install them from the `requirements.txt` in this directory:

 ```shell
 pip install -r requirements.txt